 In order to certify the arsenic concentration in SRM 2134 using INAA as a primary method it is therefore necessary to evaluate all significant sources of uncertainty explicitly.
-For this set of measurements, we considered sources of uncertainty greater than 0.01% relative to be significant.
+For this set of measurements, we considered sources of uncertainty greater than 0.01 % relative to be significant.
 The results of a complete evaluation of all sources of uncertainty are listed in Table 1.
-This evaluation yielded an expanded relative uncertainty of 0.38% (as defined by ISO and NIST) and gives an approximate level of confidence of 95%.
-The arsenic concentration observed was 91.20 ng/cm2 ± 0.35 ng/cm2.
-No evidence indicating significant heterogeneity among samples could be seen when the observed sample-to-sample precision was compared to what was expected from counting statistics combined with other sources of analytical variability.
+This evaluation yielded an expanded relative uncertainty of 0.38 % (as defined by ISO and NIST) and gives an approximate level of confidence of 95 %.
+The arsenic concentration observed was 91.20 ng/cm2 \pm 0.35 ng/cm2.

 In conclusion, we have successfully applied INAA as a primary method for the certification of this new SRM.
-The observed relative expanded uncertainty of 0.38% is considerably smaller than the 1% value desired by the semiconductor industry.
-This new SRM should greatly enhance the U. S. semiconductor industry's ability to achieve accurate and reproducible analytical results for this key dopant in silicon.
+The observed relative expanded uncertainty of 0.38 % is considerably smaller than the 1 % value desired by the semiconductor industry.
+This new SRM should greatly enhance the U.S. semiconductor industry's ability to achieve accurate and reproducible analytical results for this key dopant in silicon.